sprites20/Anthroid-AI/README.md

 The webview.py acts like the webdriver for Android, using evaluate_js(js_code) function.

-API keys temporarily shared for testing purposes
+API keys temporarily shared for testing purposes (and time constraints)